electrolyte imbalances caused by

 contain aluminum should be avoided, to prevent aluminum poisoning.

-Non-calcium phosphate binders.
-These are
+Non-calcium phosphate binders, which are

 calcium- and aluminum-free.
 Examples are sevelamer and lanthanum.
 They are also used to